 Candidates for the Ph.D. in Literacy Studies will be required to conceptualize, formally propose, and independently carry out an original research project, which will add to the knowledge base in an area of inquiry that is integral to Literacy Studies.
 The study will be defended orally before a committee of peers who are familiar with the field of inquiry.
 Following advancement to candidacy, the student must formally establish his/her dissertation committee.
 The committee should include a minimum of three graduate faculty with current status as full members; the chair and at least one member must be from the program committee and one or more may be from outside the program.
-The chair of the committee must be a current member of Middle Tennessee State University's graduate faculty and must have a doctoral endorsement.
+The chair of the committee must be a current member of Middle Tennessee State University’s graduate faculty and must be recommended by the Program Director.
 The dissertation committee should consist of faculty from different disciplines in order to reflect the interdisciplinary nature of the program.
 Once the committee is established, the student may then draft the research proposal.
 The proposal may take either the traditional dissertation format or the article format.
 The dissertation proposal should propose an original research study developed by the student.
 Whereas pilot studies are appropriate for the formulation of research hypotheses, pilot data cannot be included as part of either dissertation or article format.
 After the proposal conference, the student must follow through and address all issues and suggestions raised by each member of the committee and redistribute the revised proposal within three weeks of the proposal conference.
-Upon successful defense of the proposal before a committee, which will be comprised of the dissertation advisors and other experts in the field of interest (e.g., speech/language, learning, teaching, etc.), the student will be allowed to initiate the research study.
+Upon successful defense of the proposal before a committee, which will be comprised of the dissertation advisors and other experts in the field of interest (e.g., speech/language, learning, teaching, etc.), the final proposal must be approved by the Program Director.
+Then, the student will be allowed to initiate the research study.
 Finally, consultation and advice will be provided by the dissertation committee as the student develops and prepares to defend the document as well as during the post-defense revision process.

 Defense of Dissertation